kojirobin/kojirobin.github.wc/README.md

 The quotation marks are vital when prompting this command.

-You can toggle the waypoints you import from this command via:
+You can toggle the visibility of the waypoints you import from this command via:

 /map poiProvider toggle <choose from your list of added waypoint sets>